 - Specific dates names of people and places

-It is the part of an article that should leave a lasting impression on the readers by:
+This is a part of the knowledge on how to write a feature story that should leave a lasting impression on the readers by:

 - Provoking a reaction